 Examples of School-Based Tobacco Prevention and Cessation Programs

-The National Cancer Institute's Research-tested Intervention Programs database lists two school-based programs that have promising outcomes for decreasing tobacco use:
+Cancer Control Programs database lists two school-based programs that have promising outcomes for

 Considerations for Implementation